Guardrails & Evaluations

 Configuration Fields:

-• Should Escalate: Whether evaluation failures require SME review
+- Should Escalate: Whether evaluation failures warrant subsequent SME review

-• When enabled, flags when this evaluation fails, that this user query or request will be logged in Cleanlab Issues as an Unaddressed case for SME review
+- If enabled, then when this evaluation fails, the corresponding user query will be logged/prioritized in Cleanlab Issues as an Unaddressed case for SME review

-• Identifiers: Query, Context, and Response field mappings
+- Identifiers: Query, Context, and Response field mappings (only specify those fields this Evaluation should depend on)

 Default Evaluations